About The DEV Dog Pack

 Next up, a little more about yours truly!
 If you missed it on the home page, my name is Kate.
 I am Corey's wife and partner in the biz.
 I too am a lifelong lover of animals, but instead of a tiny zoo, when I was young, I lugged around as many stuffed animals as I could carry.
 In fact, I was 2 years old when we moved into the house where my parents still live today, and I had a total meltdown because I thought they were leaving all of my stuffed friends behind.
 Explains a lot...

 But enough about me, let’s talk about our dogs!
-You’ll see our three in our YouTube videos and social media posts from time to time.
-Our oldest two are Bella and Loba.
-Supposedly they are from the same litter but they look so different so we don’t know for sure.
+You’ll see our two in our YouTube videos and social media posts from time to time.
+Our oldest is Bella.
+We lost her sister, Loba, early in 2021 to cancer.
+That was a devastating blow to our little family and we miss her dearly.
+Supposedly the girls were from the same litter but they look so different so we don’t know for sure.
 Corey adopted them from Maricopa County Animal Care & Control when they were only a couple months old.
 Even though Corey saved them, Bella is my dog.
 She immediately gravitated towards me and is basically my spirit animal.
 She loves snuggling on the couch, all the snacks and just wants to sunbathe and chill.

-Loba is our hall monitor.
-If the other dogs are getting too rowdy in the backyard, she’s the first to step in.
-We have to be a little on top of her because she is convinced that she is the boss so we have to constantly remind her that she does not have to fill that role.
-Other than that, she is a total love and just wants to pal around with us at all times.
+Loba was our hall monitor.
+If the other dogs were getting too rowdy in the backyard, she’s the first to step in.
+We had to be a little on top of her because she was convinced that she was the boss so we had to constantly remind her that she did not have to fill that role.
+Other than that, she was a total love and just wanted to pal around with us at all times.

 Last, but certainly not least, is our youngest, Ogun.
 Ogun is Bella’s foil character in every way.
 He has more go than the Energizer Bunny and is constantly looking for ways to get into trouble.
 He’s the type of dog who we could put on our treadmill for 2 hours and he would still be ready to run a marathon right away.
 30 minutes on the treadmill would put Bella up for a week.
 Even though I continuously compare him to a gremlin, we do just love him to pieces.
 I just can’t wait for the day we can finally buy a larger piece of property and he can run around to his heart’s content.
 Plus we plan to get goats so he can herd them.
 That’ll be fun. :)